 - During Testing

 - After the Testing

-> Question: What is a test plan and what information it covers?
+40. What is a test plan and what information does it cover?

-> - Test Strategy
+- Test Strategy

 41. Lists the risks that commonly lead to project failure.